jagadeeshtholeti/real-time-price-data/README.md

       MONGODB_URI=<your-mongoDB-connectionString>

   Replace `<your-api-key>` with your API key for the selected API service.
-  Replace '<your-mongoDB-connectionString>' with you mongoDB connection string for mongo db server connection
+  Replace `<your-mongoDB-connectionString>` with you mongoDB connection string for mongo db server connection

 ## Run the Application
 -----------------------